Silver Blades Music Playing Guidelines

 - Dance and skills CDs are the property of the club for all coaches and skaters to use.

 - If there is no music in line, background music may be played.

-- Skaters’ iPods, iPhones and MP3 players may NOT be connected to the music system, and skaters must not use any sort of MP3 player with headphones on the ice at any time.
+- Skater’s must not use any sort of personal electronic device connected to headphones while on the ice at any time.

 - Be considerate of other coaches and skaters—take your turn, abide by the rules, and please keep the volume at a comfortable level.

 - The skaters’ high visibility sash is not mandatory to be worn while their music is being played, but strongly encouraged.

 - Skaters should promptly note their name and leave the stereo area to avoid congestion.

 Latest Review Date: March 19, 2023 Date Created: May 2020